Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Adic Spaces and Berkovich Spaces

-is closed\footnote{By definition, this means that the map is induced by a map $X' \to u(Y)$, where $X'$ is an open neighborhood of $x$ in $u(X)$.} for any $x\in u(X)=X_{\max}$.
-Now \cite[Theorem 4.1.]{Temkin-proper} gives that this map is closed if and only if the morphism of reductions
+is boundaryless\footnote{By definition, this means that the map is induced by a boundaryless map $X' \to u(Y)$, where $X'$ is an open neighborhood of $x$ in $u(X)$.} for any $x\in u(X)=X_{\max}$.
+Now \cite[Theorem 4.1]{Temkin-proper} gives that this map is boundaryless if and only if the morphism of reductions

 is proper, i.e. it induces the bijection\footnote{Look at \cite[p.1]{Temkin-proper} for the definition of a proper morphism of reductions.}

 Now we use \cite[Remark 2.6]{Temkin-proper} to see that the underlying topological space of $\widetilde{(u(X), x)}$ coincides with $\omega_X^{-1}(x) \subset X$ and similarly for $\widetilde{(u(Y), f(x))}$.
 So bijectivity of the above map follows from \cite[Corollary 1.3.9]{H3}.